10-10 Golf Croquet

 - If the allowed time of a team expires, the game ends immediately with them losing if they have scored fewer hoop points than their opponents.
 In other cases, the team with expired time may continue to play and attempt to stop their opponents scoring but may not score themselves.
 Play continues until the other team by scoring hoop points take the lead or their time expires.
 If the scores are level the game is declared a tie unless the specific tournament regulations stipulate that a result be obtained, in which case play continues with no further time limits until one team scores a hoop point

-- Should a team play a wrong ball and it is noticed, they will be asked to replace all balls and retake the turn.
+- The Wrong Ball rule is amended for 10/10.
+Should a team play a wrong ball and it is noticed before the other side plays, the offending side must replace all balls and retake the turn.
 This time will count as part of their turn.
-No further back than the previous turn will be considered.

 - The half way rule will still apply.
 Collecting one's ball for a move to the penalty point is considered as part of a player's turn.
 Claims for move to a penalty point must be made immediately a hoop has been scored or will not be allowed.